 AREA ACCOUNTING POLICY CRITICAL POLICY?
 JUDGMENTS & SENSITIVE ESTIMATES COMMENTS ON QUALITY OF ACCOUNTING POLICY & APPLICATION Investments Management follows the provisions of ASC 820, Fair Value Measurements, when reporting investments.
 Yes The Foundation relies on valuations from the custodian for 100% of the asset values.
 Policy appears to be in accordance with U.S. GAAP.
-Contributed Salaries and Services Management records support provided by the Florida Prepaid College Board as revenue and offsetting expenses.
-Yes The Foundation relies on the valuation of services provided from the Florida Prepaid College Board's management.
+Contributed space, services and goods Management records support provided by the Florida Prepaid College Board as revenue and offsetting expenses.
+Yes The Foundation relies on the valuation of space, services and goods provided from the Florida Prepaid College Board's management.
 The valuation is based on an estimate of time spent on Foundation activities as well as direct costs paid in support of the Foundation.
 Policy appears to be in accordance with U.S. GAAP.